ElderMael/codexarcana-blog/content/blog/mentoring-faq/index.md

 - Learn how to work with a specific Cloud Provider.
 This implies learning how to manage and architect infrastructure on a specific provider.
 AWS has around [30% of the market share][11] as of the time of this post, so it maximizes your opportunity to land a job.
+This implies [Infrastructure as Code][14] practices and tools to help you provision and manage such infrastructure.

 - Learn tools and practices regarding Continuous Integration and Continuous Delivery.
   Most interviews in the infrastructure space ask you to design a pipeline to